thetallgrassnet/pokesite-old/README.md

         $ bin/setup

-    This builds a Docker image for the application, then creates Docker containers for the development and test environments and databases, mounting the project directory to the application directory in the environment containers, and the `db/neo4j/[environment]/data/graph.db` directory to the location of the `graph.db` directory in the database containers, and linking the containers appropriately.
+    This builds a Docker image for the application, then creates Docker containers for the development and test databases and the application code, mounting the project directory to the application directory in the application container, and the `db/neo4j/[environment]/data/graph.db`
+    directory to the location of the `graph.db` directory in the database containers, and linking the containers appropriately.

  3. Start the server using the helper script at `bin/d`: